AnastasiyaNahorna/AnastasiyaNahorna/README.md

-# Hi there, I'm Nastia 👋
+# Hi there, I'm Anastasiya 👋

 Welcome to my GitHub profile!
 I'm a passionate QA engineer with a keen eye for detail and a drive to ensure top-notch software quality.